© Siegersbusch

 Danstheater

-In Bridge of Sighs, choreographer John Neumeier draws inspiration from the history of the Bridge of Sighs, a reflection on love by Augustine of Hippo and the dark, mysterious sound world of Dmitri Shostakovich.
-The bridge, which leads in only one direction, evokes images of a final glimpse, an irrevocable farewell and the aching longing for what can no longer return.
-The dancers turn these images into an emotional landscape in which past and future touch.
+Death in Venice draws on the central themes of Thomas Mann’s 1912 novella.
+The ageing writer Gustav von Aschenbach travels to Venice and becomes entangled in an existential crisis.
+The films by Javier De Frutos provide the narrative frame, while Imre & Marne van Opstal, Omar Román De Jesús and Rainer Behr translate the inner tension into a charged physical language.
+In Bridge of Sighs, John Neumeier takes inspiration from the history of Venice’s Bridge of Sighs, a reflection on love by Augustine of Hippo and the dark, mysterious sound world of Dmitri Shostakovich.
+The bridge, which leads in only one direction, evokes images of a final glance, an irrevocable farewell and the longing for what can no longer return.

 Cloakroom and drink